serpensalbus/MgnlDogs/docs/Magnolia SSO Module/Special Use cases/publics-multiple.md

 ---
 title: Publics Multiple Paths
-description: SSO Maodule on Magnolia public instances with different paths and filters.
+description: SSO Module on Magnolia public instances with different paths and filters.
 ---

 # Magnolia SSO usage on public instances with different paths and filters